Esri/esri-leaflet/CONTRIBUTING.md

 ##### More examples

-The Esri Leaflet website is written using <http://assemble.io/> and can be found at <https://github.com/Esri/esri-leaflet-doc/tree/master/src>.
+The Esri Leaflet website is written using [Assemble](https://assemble.io/) and can be found at [esri-leaflet-doc](https://github.com/Esri/esri-leaflet-doc/tree/master/src).
 You can use the existing examples as a reference.

 ##### More tests

 Esri Leaflet has a fairly comprehensive test suite built with [Mocha](http://mochajs.org/), [Chai](http://chaijs.com/), [Sinon](http://sinonjs.org), and [Karma](http://karma-runner.github.io/0.12/index.html).
-The tests can be found at <https://github.com/Esri/esri-leaflet/tree/master/spec>.
+The tests can be found in the [`master/spec` folder](https://github.com/Esri/esri-leaflet/tree/master/spec).

 You can run the tests with `npm test`.